l-adic/ttc/docs/README.md

 ## User Input Flow

-The contract is initialized in the `Deposit` phase.
+The TTC contract is initialized in the `Deposit` phase.
 The duration of the phase is configurable at contract deployment.
 During this time
 `User`s may deposit ERC-721 tokens into the contract.

 After the `Deposit` phase is completed, the `Operator` (or any other actor) can transition the contract to the `Rank` Phase.